On the importance of lensing for galaxy clustering in photometric and spectroscopic surveys: Introduction

 Finally, we also neglect large scale relativistic effects in the number counts of galaxies, that have been derived in~\cite{2009PhRvD..80h3514Y,Yoo:2010ni,Bonvin:2011bg,Challinor:2011bk}.
 It has been shown in several papers that, while the large scale relativistic effects are very nearly degenerate with effects of primordial non-Gaussianity in the real space power spectrum~\cite{Bruni:2011ta,Camera:2014bwa,Alonso:2015uua,Baker:2015bva}, they are rather difficult to detect in galaxy catalogs and usually require more sophisticated statistical methods like the use of different populations of galaxies~\cite{DiDio:2013sea,Bonvin:2013ogt,Bonvin:2014owa}.
 We have checked that large scale relativistic effects do not influence the results reported in this work in a noticeable way.

 The remainder of this paper is organized as follows.
-In the next section, we briefly review the expression for the number counts of galaxies.
-In Section~\ref{s:cor-fctn} we focus on the multipoles of the correlation function for spectroscopic surveys like DESI and SKA2.
-In Section~\ref{s:Cls} we study the angular power spectrum, for a photometric survey like LSST.
-In Section~\ref{s:main_result} we combine the correlation function and the angular power spectrum{, and we conclude in Section~\ref{s:con}.
-A theoretical modelling of the magnification bias parameter $s(z)$, which is essential to assess the impact of lensing, is presented in the appendices, where we also provide more detail about the specifications of the surveys, and on the photometric analysis.}
+In the next section, we briefly review the expression for the number counts of galaxies. {This very short section does not contain any new material and can by skipped by the experts.} In Section~\ref{s:cor-fctn} we focus on the multipoles of the correlation function for spectroscopic surveys like DESI and SKA2. {This is the first Fisher matrix analysis using the relativistic full sky correlation function code {COFFE}~\cite{Tansella:2018sld}.} In Section~\ref{s:Cls} we study the angular power spectrum, for a photometric survey like LSST. {The new ingredient in this section is the comparison of the analysis of a photometric survey with the power spectra $C_\ell(z,z')$, and the analysis of a spectroscopic survey with the relativistic correlation function, $\xi(\bar z, r,\mu)$.} In Section~\ref{s:main_result} we combine the correlation function and the angular power spectrum, and we conclude in Section~\ref{s:con}.
+A theoretical modelling of the magnification bias parameter $s(z)$, which is essential to assess the impact of lensing, is presented in the appendices, where we also provide more detail about the specifications of the surveys, and on the photometric analysis. {The modelling of $s(z)$ for DESI provided there is new.}

 We set the speed of light $c=1$.
 We work in a flat Friedmann Universe with scalar perturbations in longitudinal gauge such that the metric is given by \be ds^2 = a^2(t)\left[-(1+2\Psi)dt^2 +(1-2\Phi)\de_{ij}dx^idx^j\right]\,. \ee The functions $\Phi$ and $\Psi$ are the Bardeen potentials.
 The variable $t$ denotes conformal time and $\HH=\dot a/a= aH$ is the conformal Hubble parameter while $H$ is the physical Hubble parameter.
 The derivative with respect to $t$ is denoted by an overdot.